- Grimport Language Documentation

 firstLanguage = select("#listofLanguages li") console(firstLanguage) // -> "Java" allLanguages = select("#listofLanguages", null, "text") console(allLanguages) /* -> "Java Python Groovy C++"*/

-There is a very useful function, which allows to clean the data and to extract it at the same time: cleanSelect.
+There is a very useful function that can clean the data and extract it at the same time: cleanSelect.
 The function is the same as select, with a 4th argument which is the data cleaning mode.

-All functions select, selectAll, regex, regexAll, have their equivalent combining data cleaning.
-Each time you just have to add clean in front.
+All functions select, selectAll, regex, regexAll, have equivalents that include data cleaning.
+You just have to capitalize the first letter and then add clean in front.

-If you want to extract all elements, you can use selectAll(), which will find all elements matching the selector.
+If you want to extract all elements matching the selector, you can use selectAll() to find them all.